JosBogan/sei-project-3/README.md

 ![Search Page](src/assets/readme/project_search.png)

 ## Extra Functionality
 We packed the Beehive full of functionality in the time we had, aspects such as the carousel makes for a nice interactive user experience whilst the extra step of requests to join a project and having the ability to accept or decline them gives an extra level of depth to the application.
 Our search functionality is very robust and allows any combination or search criteria.
+We also have a couple of different methods of communication, with direct chat between users, comments for logged in users on any project and a project message board exclusivly for collaborators.
 Even small tweeks to the user story make big difference, such as boolean that detects if it is a users first time logging in and redirects them to a unique page that welcomes the new user to the website.

 ## Process
 We took the approach of trying to get as much work done off the computer as we possibly could.